labs-js/turbo-git/README.md

 <img src="assets/prompt-tag-preview.png" alt="prompt-tag-screnshoot" width="600"/>

->Choose your tag to wrap your commit message, press enter.
+>Choose the tag to wrap your commit message, press enter.
->Now insert your commit title and the description, if you want, and you're done.
+>Now insert your commit title and the optional description and you're done.

 Congrats!
-You did your first **Turbo Commit**.
+You did your first **Turbo Commit**. 😎

 Now, you can see it in your **Turbo Log**.
 Executing `git tl` you will se the git log with the corresponding commit color.